 Last March we were fortunate enough to fly to the USA with Virgin Atlantic Upper Class.
 However in this review, of our flight to Orlando in June this year, we would be turning right and NOT left on boarding the plane avoiding the mystical airline world beyond the curtain.
+There are ways of making your flight more comfortable though, like booking a seat in ‘the bubble’ upstairs.

 After using budget airlines around Europe you do forget that flying Economy with Virgin or one of the other transatlantic airlines is not as basic as flying with a budget airline.
 Budget airlines are often, what I call, ‘sardine class’ where the plane barely stops moving for you to disembark and you’re £20 lighter because you foolishly indulged in a cup of coffee and a KitKat.